The United Nations Office for Project Services (UNOPS)

 UNOPS joins efforts to beat plastic pollution for good

-As part of a global initiative led by the President of the UN General Assembly, a music festival on the island of Antigua will bring together musicians, artists, celebrities, policy leaders and innovators to raise awareness on the issue of plastic pollution.
+As part of a global initiative led by the President of the UN General Assembly, a music festival on the island of Antigua brought together musicians, artists, celebrities, policy leaders and innovators to raise awareness on the issue of plastic pollution.

-Sponsored by the government of Norway, and in partnership with the government of Antigua and Barbuda, the ‘Play it Out’ festival will be held 1 June and live-streamed globally.
-Grammy Award winner, Ashanti, will participate along with a host of other local and international artists.
+Sponsored by the government of Norway, and in partnership with the government of Antigua and Barbuda, the ‘Play it Out’ festival was held 1 June and live-streamed globally.
+Grammy Award winner, Ashanti, participated along with a host of other local and international artists.

-UNOPS joins UN Environment and several other partners providing additional support for the festival and getting behind the cause.
+UNOPS joined UN Environment and several other partners providing additional support for the festival and getting behind the cause.

 "I welcome UNOPS ongoing commitment towards tackling environmental challenges, such as plastic pollution and climate change,” said Ms. María Fernanda Espinosa Garcés, President of the UN General Assembly (UNGA).